zihui-debug/R1-V/README.md

 ### Updates

-- 2025-02-12: R1-V now supports vLLM to accelerate training.
+- 2025-02-12: R1-V now supports vLLM to accelerate training and SFT.
 - 2025-02-11: R1-V now supports Qwen2.5-VL and [GEOQA](https://arxiv.org/abs/2312.11370) task.
 - 2025-02-06: We upload the evaluation script and polish the README.
 We are writing a blog post summarizing the statistics, findings and underexplored questions.
 - 2025-02-03: We upload the training codebase.